SHALINI2612/Devops_push/readme.md

 Inline CSS
 An inline CSS is used to apply a unique style to a single HTML element.

-An inline CSS uses the style attribute of an HTML element.
+An inline CSS uses the style attribute of an HTML element

-The following example sets the text color of the <h1> element to blue, and the text color of the <p> element to red: